lucatacconi/crunz-ui/.github/README.md

 ### Usage on a previous installation of Crunz

 First of all you need to tell Crunz-ui the exact location where Crunz is installed.
 To do this, edit the **.env** file inside the main folder of Crunz-ui by un-commenting the entry **CRUNZ_BASE_DIR** and indicating into that the value of the absolute path of Crunz installation.
-In order to be able to insert, modify and delete tasks, the Apache user must have access and write permissions to the tasks folder.
+In order to be able to insert, modify and delete tasks, the Web Server user must have access and write permissions to the tasks folder.

 Then copy crunz-ui.sh file and TasksTreeReader.php into the Crunz base folder:
 ```